-Introduction As t usir con the Bridged PPPoE packet service implies nothing more than ng the AST570 Transparent Bridging packet service, no specific ifiguration for Bridged PPPoE is required on the AST570 .
-Hov pac you wever, you may need to configure the Transparent Bridging cket service of the AST570 in order to meet the requirements of or SP regarding VC(s) and encapsulation.
-Bridging configuration The The ere are no default Bridging entries. erefore, configure an appropriate entry as follows: 1.
-If needed, add an ETHoA phonebook entry with the correct VPI/VCI on the ' Phonebook ' page.
+Introduction As the Bridged PPPoE packet service implies nothing more than using the AST570 Transparent Bridging packet service, no specific configuration for Bridged PPPoE is required on the AST570 . packet service of t wever, you may need to configure the Transparent Bridging cket service of the AST570 in order to meet the requirements of or SP regarding VC(s) and encapsulation.
+Bridging configuration ere are no default Bridging entries. erefore, configure an appropriate entry as follows: If needed, add an ETHoA phonebook entry with the correct VPI/VCI on the ' Phonebook ' page.
 2. On the 'Bridge' page, select this phonebook entry from the 'Address' pop-down list.
 3. For this entry, select the correct encapsulation method (per default set to LLC/SNAP).
 4. Click Add See e section 6.3 for more information.